epiqc/qutrits/README.rst

 This is the code accompanying Asymptotic Improvements to Quantum Circuits via Qutrits.

-The code is built on the 0.4.0.dev35 version of cirq.
+The code is built on top of the 0.4.0.dev35 version of cirq.
 The results of our simulations are in the results/ directory.

-Our results can be reproduced by following the code block below, for different noise models.
+Our results can be reproduced by following the code block below, for each of the different noise models.

 The quantum trajectories style simulation is accomplished in the `apply_unitary_effect_to_state(...)` method.
 In principle, the code can be generalized for arbitrary qudit levels by setting QUDIT_LEVELS in cirq/__init__.py.
 However, the specific gate set and noise models provided here are for qutrits.

 .. code-block:: python